nikfrank/react-ulpan/README.md

 ///
 ```

 This is fine if we only have one network call in our entire application - however, as soon as we have more, we won't want to repeat this logic over and over.
-Also the ```setTimeout``` will not afford us the conveniences of Promises if we want to chain together any other logic to our network calls (ie rendering a waiting gif)
+Also the ```setTimeout``` will not afford us the conveniences of Promises if we want to chain together any other logic to our network calls (ie rendering a waiting gif, waiting for multiple calls)

 We'll need a more general solution which allows us to write real and fake versions of each network call using Promises, and decide which to use based on a single environment variable